bshaffer/oauth2-server-php-docs/content/overview/grant-types.md

 ### [Implicit](../../grant-types/implicit/)

-This is similar to the `Authorization Code` Grant Type above, but rather than an Authorization Code being returned from the authorization request, a token is retured to the client.
+This is similar to the `Authorization Code` Grant Type above, but rather than an Authorization Code being returned from the authorization request, a token is returned to the client.
 This is most common for client-side devices (i.e. mobile) where the Client Credentials cannot be stored securely.

 Use the `Implicit` Grant Type by setting the `allow_implicit` option to true for the `authorize` endpoint: